adammaj1/drawlam/README.md

 External rays 1/7 and 2/7
 * on the parameter plane = angles of the wake 1/3
 * on the dynamic plane land on the fixed point

+The Rabbit Julia set has only one kind of pinch point ( cut points): biaccesible.

 Usual image :